-Class of Admission Code Description CARES Alien Registration Status Code SI1 Nationals of Iraq or Afghanistan serving as interpreters with the U.S. Code 04
+Class of Admission Code Description CARES Alien Registration Status Code SI1 Nationals of Iraq or Afghanistan serving as interpreters with the U.S. Armed Forces Code 04 SI2 Spouses of an SI1 Code 04 SI3 Children of an SI1 Code 04 SI6 Nationals of Iraq or Afghanistan serving as interpreters with the U.S. Armed Forces Code 04 SI7 Spouses of an SI6 Code 04

-Armed Forces

-SI2 Spouses of an SI1 Code 04

-SI3 Children of an SI1 Code 04

-SI6 Nationals of Iraq or Afghanistan serving as interpreters with the U.S. Armed Forces Code 04

-SI7 Spouses of an SI6 Code 04

-SI8 Children of an SI6 Code 04